Cyber resilience addresses the ability of an organization to respond to and recover from the effects of a cyber attack.

 Update plans and procedures based on changes in business operations and the results of exercises.
 Also, patch applications and systems when new updates or patches are available.

 In addition, be sure to regularly brief senior management on the state of the organization's cyber resilience.

 Bringing it all together

-Achieving a viable cyber-resilience strategy depends on the smooth collaboration of several preventive, detective, and responsive plans and their associated program activities.
+Achieving a viable cyber-resilience strategy depends on the smooth collaboration of several preventive, detective and responsive plans, as well as their associated program activities.
 Maintenance of up-to-date, documented and regularly exercised cyber-resilience plans can be achieved using a balanced program of activities, including cybersecurity plans, BCDR plans, incident response plans, periodic BIA/risk analysis initiatives and senior management support.